sanjaypatel2525/sanjaypatel2525.github.io/_posts/2018-02-10-issue-with-cached-static-content.md

   first_name: ''
   last_name: ''
 ---
-Many us moight have faced issue with cached static content - cache buster, Every deployment whenever there is change in static files it becomes a painful job to ask your end customer to clear the cache.
+Many us might have faced issue with cached static content - cache buster, Every deployment whenever there is change in static files it becomes a painful job to ask your end customer to clear the cache.
 In order to get rid of this problem, here are few ideas for cache buster.

 Append version number in front of changed files references ( /path/file.js?v=1.1) Reduce cache expiry header